Boulder - Scenic View

 Notable People & Pop Culture

-• James E. Riley – Pioneer and prospector who built the first structure on the site of what would become the Boulder Hot Springs in 1863.
+• James E. Riley – Pioneer and prospector who built the first structure (saloon and bathhouse) on the Boulder Hot Springs site in 1863.

 Top Things to Do in Boulder